isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 <summary>What other regulations may affect transactions?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Parties involved in transactions pertaining to an entity that is not designated
-under the SIRA, but covered by other domestic sectoral legislation may need to notify or seek approval from the relevant regulator in accordance with the relevant domestic sectoral legislation.</p>
+under the Significant Investments Review Act, but covered by other domestic sectoral legislation may need to notify or seek approval from the relevant regulator in accordance with the relevant domestic sectoral legislation.</p>
 <p></p>
 <p>Please refer to <a href="/resources/other-legislation/sectoral-legislation/" rel="noopener noreferrer nofollow" target="_blank">Sectoral Legislation with O&amp;C provisions</a> to
 see examples of other domestic sectoral legislation in Singapore and their